FranckFreiburger/vue-file-upload/README.md

 #### default slot

-This slot is included at the center of the widget.
+This slot is included at the center of the component.
 exemple:
 ```
 <upload url='/upload' image capture><i class="fa fa-camera fa-2x"></i></upload>